deejgregor/httpclient-dns-failure/README.md

 (source: [Linux resolv.conf man page](https://man7.org/linux/man-pages/man5/resolv.conf.5.html))

-For testing, this sets a timeout of 1 second to speed up the process.
+For testing failures, this sets a timeout of 1 second to speed up the process except for the `make break` case.

 ## Usage